gtoran/CarND-Path-Planning-Project/README.md

 ## Results

-After several iterations, I was able to achieve the project rubric standards by driving 4.32 miles without a single incident:
+After several iterations, I was able to achieve the project rubric standards by driving 4.32 miles without a single incident.
+Screenshots included below and in the `results` directory.

 ![Milestone](https://gtoran.github.io/repository-assets/CarND-Path-Planning-Project/milestone.jpg)